m-alhoomaidi/Blood-Bank/README.md

 # Blood-Bank
-this is for get bacaloria degree
+this is a project to help people getting blood so easy and not to suffer